List of Hollows in Bleach: Nirgge Parduoc

 Arrancar 27 Nirgge Parduoc (ニルゲ・パルドゥック, Niruge Parudukku) is one of Baraggan Louisenbairn's six Fracción.
 Following the deaths of Charlotte Chuhlhourne, Abirama Redder, Findorr Calius, and Choe Neng Poww, Nirgge Parduoc and Ggio Vega ended up fighting Soi Fon and Marechiyo Omaeda with Nirgge fighting Omaeda.

 His Zanpakutō is Mamut (Mamūto).
 It resembles an average katana with a silver oval-like guard and a light-green handle.
 When released, Nirgge resembles a green humanoid woolly mammoth with enhanced strength and an extendable trunk.
 Omaeda manages to knock out Nirgge with his Zanpakutō.
 When Omaeda celebrates his assumed victory, Nirgge wraps his trunk around him and gets knocked out by a rock that fell when Soi Fon was thrown into a nearby building.

-He is voiced by Daisuke Matsuoka in the Japanese version and by Kyle Hebert in the English dub.
+He is voiced by Daisuke Matsuoka in the original Japanese version and by Kyle Hebert in the English dub.

 Tesla Lindocruz

 Nnoitora's sole Fracción is Arrancar 50 Tesla Lindocruz (テスラ・リンドクルズ, Tesura Rindokuruzu) who idolizes Nnoitora and models himself in Nnoitora's image despite Nnoitora's regular abuse toward him.
 Tesla first appeared where he accompanied Nnoitora into attacking Yasutora Sado.
 When Nnoitora attacked a weakened Ichigo and Grimmjow, Tesla seized Orihime and told her not to interfere or he will break her hair clips.
 Tesla also manages to find where Nelliel was hiding subsequently attacking the spot where she was and revealing her presence to Nnoitora.

 Tesla's Zanpakutō is Verruga (Berūga) which takes the form of a rapier with a chakram embedded into the blade just above the hilt, and spikes on the hilt rim.
 When it is released, Tesla becomes a large warthog-like creature with enhanced strength.
 In this form, Tesla managed to knock down Ichigo and was cut down by Kenpachi Zaraki before he can finish Ichigo off.
 Tesla was later seen crying when Nnoitra is killed by Kenpachi.

-Tesla is voiced by Yuichi Nakamura in the Japanese version and by Keith Silverstein in the English dub.
+Tesla is voiced by Yuichi Nakamura in the original Japanese version and by Keith Silverstein in the English dub.